 When we look at the group of bar takers who did not study with BARBRI, we see a similar upward trajectory.

-When we combine both BARBRI and non-BARBRI student scores within the graph, it reveals the true BARBRI advantage – BARBRI students score more points for the same amount of effort and percentage of the course completed as non-BARBRI students.
+When we combine both BARBRI and non-BARBRI student scores within the graph, it reveals the true BARBRI advantage – when students study with BARBRI, they get more points for their effort.

 Confidence in the (huge) cushion

-Now think about the bar exam curve.
-Generally, when you hear of someone failing the bar, many do so by 10 or fewer points.
+Many who are unsuccessful on the bar exam fail by 10 or fewer points.
 Wouldn’t you rather go in with the confidence of knowing you’re going to get the most points possible and give yourself the best chance possible?